 Repetitive strain injury (RSI) is a painful chronic disorder that occurs when the musculoskeletal system and nervous system gets affected due to performing repetitive tasks, sitting or working in an awkward position for long periods of time or experiencing forceful vibrations or exertions.
-Pain, cramping and numbness in the muscles and tendons of the upper body are some of the more common symptoms of this condition.
+Also known as work-related upper limb disorder, some of the common symptoms include pain, cramping, and numbness in the muscles and tendons of the upper body.

-If your symptoms are the result of unhealthy work practices, you may be entitled to file a claim for compensation from your employer.
+If your symptoms are the result of unhealthy work practices, you may be eligible to file a claim for RSI compensation from your employer.

 Most RSI sufferers are workers who spend long hours performing the same action repetitively, resulting in overuse of the affected area.
 Office workers who spend their work days typing on the computer are most prone to experiencing the symptoms of repetitive strain injury.

-Can You Make A Repetitive Strain Injury Claim?
+Are You Eligible To Make A Repetitive Strain Injury Claim?

 The two most important things you will need to do if you want to file an RSI claim are:

-- Prove that the employer failed in their legal duty to keep you safe from harm and was thus negligent.
+- Prove that the employer failed in their legal duty of care to keep you safe from harm and was thus negligent.

 - Prove that your repetitive strain injury was caused by these negligent work practices.

-Both of the above requirements need to be met for your RSI claim to be successful.
-If you have RSI but cannot prove that it was caused because of your employer’s negligence, then you won’t have a strong case and your chances of being awarded compensation may not be good.
+Both of the above requirements typically need to be met for your RSI claim to be successful.
+If you have RSI but cannot prove that it was caused because of your employer’s negligence, then you might not have a strong case and your chances of being awarded compensation may not be good.

 For example, employer negligence can be demonstrated by providing compelling evidence that your RSI symptoms were caused by: